RelicusRoad Features

 2. Setup: Price moves away from the Central Pivot and touches R1 or S1.

-3. Trigger: Wait for a rejection candle (wick) at the level.
+3. Trigger: I wait for a rejection candle (wick) at the level.

 4. Trade: Fade the move.